godatadriven/godatadriven-blog/content/neo4j-ha.md

 Title: Neo4j HA on a Raspberry pi cluster
 Date: 2016-02-05 17:00
-Slug: neo4j-ha
+Slug: neo4j-ha-on-a-raspberry-pi
 Author: Ron van Weverwijk
-Excerpt: Neo4j is a great graph-database.
-Most of the times I work with with just a single instance.
-Most production systems run in a High Available setup though.
-In this blog we will show how easy it is to create a Neo4j HA cluster including a proxy server in front to get most out of the setup.
+Excerpt: How to create a Neo4j HA cluster including a proxy server on a Raspberry pi cluster
 Template: article
 Latex:

 <span class="lead">
-Neo4j is a great graph-database.
-Most of the times I work with with just a single instance.
-Most production systems run in a High Available setup though.
 In this blog we will show how easy it is to create a Neo4j HA cluster on a Raspberry pi cluster including a proxy server in front to get most out of the setup.
 Questions will raise: "Why would you install a Neo4j cluster on a Raspberry?".
 Actually: Because it's fun and because we can ;)
 </span>

+Personally, I am known to be a big fan of Neo4j, simply because it is a great graph-database.
+Most of the times I work with just a single instance.
+Most production systems however run in a High Availability setup.
+In the past period I have experimented with the set-up of such a Raspberry pi cluster.
+In this article I share my learnings during this experiment.

 To start building our cluster, we needed some hardware.
 I've used: